The European Council agreed to delay the United Kingdom’s withdrawal date until 31 January 2020.

 In the event of a no-deal Brexit, if you are a beneficiary living in the UK, you will continue to receive your earnings-related pension and any benefits based on insurance covering accidents at work and occupational diseases.
 If you live in the UK, you can also apply for these Finnish benefits if you have been subject to the Finnish legislation on the basis of your work.

 Payment of national pension to pensioners living in the UK would stop in case of a no-deal Brexit because paying national pension benefits is based on EU legislation.
-The aim is, however, to continue paying national pension benefits for one year after a no-deal withdrawal.
-A legislative proposal for continuing the payments is under preparation.
+However, paying national pension benefits will continue for one year after a no-deal withdrawal.

 If you have left Finland to go to the UK to look for work and are using the U2 form, your right to receive unemployment allowance from Finland will end on the date when the UK leaves the EU.